TCDD HT65000

 TCDD HT65000 is a series of twelve high-speed electric multiple units built by the Construcciones y Auxiliar de Ferrocarriles (CAF) of Spain for the Turkish State Railways (TCDD), The EMUs are used on the Turkish high-speed railway network and can reach a maximum commercial speed of 250 km/h.
-The TCDD HT65000 is based on the CAF Cepia.

 History

 This series was ordered in two batches of ten and two trains.
 They are being financed via a foreign loan over 22 years, with a seven-year grace period.

 The first set left Spain on 10 November 2007 and arrived in Turkey at Kapıkule on 20 November 2007.
 Later, 4 more sets came to Turkey in 2008, 3 more in 2009 and 2 more in 2010.
 On 13 March 2009, the inaugural ceremony took place in Ankara; attended by President Abdullah Gül, Prime Minister Tayyip Erdoğan, and Minister of Transport Binali Yıldırım, who started the YHT service with one of these sets.
 Subsequently, 2 additional sets were ordered with the same characteristics, reaching a total of twelve HT65000 trains.

 On 13 November 2009, the HT65006 derailed and became temporarily unusable after an accident (without injuries or fatalities) at Hasanbey near Eskişehir while it was passing from the high-speed line to the classical line.